rsweenie/d8-platform/docs/_posts/2020-01-21-DUPLICATING_MODIFYING_VIEW_DISPLAYS.md

  2. content pre-created of the type being listed in a given view
  3. knowledge of creating a [panelized page](/PANELIZED_PAGE)

-## Procedure for Duplicating and Modifying a View (of a list of Content)
+## Procedure for Duplicating and Modifying a View Display (of a list of Profiles)
 [Note: the steps for this procedure are taken from the screencast below. *There are many other modifications you can make to a view, depending on your needs.*]
 <iframe src="https://bluecast.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=ce8de2ec-ae7c-428f-af2c-a95401330782&v=1" width="720" height="405" style="padding: 0px; border: 1px solid #464646;" frameborder="0" allowfullscreen allow="autoplay"></iframe>

 1. log in to domain
 2. structure > views
+3. click the "Edit" button on the Profiles view
+4. click the "Duplicate [Display Name]" button (where [Display Name] is actually the name of the current display)
+5. to duplicate:
+   1. type in a new Administrative name
+   2. change the Administrative description
+   3. click "Apply"
+6. Click "Add" under Filter Criteria to add a tag
+7. in the "Add filter criteria" overlay
+   1. type "tag" in the search field
+   2. click on the "Profile Tag (field_profile_type)" checkbox
-3. on the view to duplicate and modify, click the dropdown arrow of the "Edit" button under "Operations" and choose "Duplicate"
+   3. click the "For" dropdown button and choose "This block (overide)"
-4. enter a title and click the "Duplicate" button
+   4. click the "Apply (this display)" button
-5. click title link to change it and click "Apply"
-6. under "Fields" click "Add"
-7.
-    a. on the "Add fields" overlay, search "Headline" by typing in form field
-    b. click the checkbox of the "Headline" field and click "Add and configure fields"
-8. on the "Configure Field: Content: Headline" overlay, click "Apply"
+8. in the "Configure extra settings for filter criterion Content: Profile Tag (field_profile_type)" overlay
-9. in the "Fields" area, click the dropdown arrow and choose "Rearrange"
+   1. under "Vocabulary," click "Profile Type" radio button
+   2. under "Selection type," click on the "Dropdown" radio button
+   3. click "Apply and continue"
+9. in the "Configure filter criterion Content: Profile Tag (field_profile_type)" overlay
+   1. under "Select terms from vocabulary Profile Type," select the tag for your filter
+   2. click "Apply (this display)"
-10.
+10. review results in Preview
-    a. on the "Rearrange fields" overlay, click on the four-way arrow on the right to move the "Content: Headline Headline" field up under "Content: Title Title"
+11. click "Save"
+12. create a Content Page, [following the instructions](/CONTENT_PAGE) (if necessary)
+13. while viewing the newly created Content Page, click the "Manage Content" in the Panelizer menu at the bottom
+14. click "List (Views)"
+15. click on the views display you created, based on the Administrative name you gave it.
-    b. click "Apply"
+16. click "Add"
-11. use the "Preview" to verify the change
+17. review the result on the page
+18. if satisfied, click "Save" in the Panelizer menu
+19. view the block on the page
-12. to remove a type of content from the current list, click the "Add" button in the Filter Criteria area 13.
+20. to hide the title of the block, click "Edit" in the Panelizer menu
-    a.
-Search for "content type" on the "Add filter criteria" overlay
-    b. click the checkbox of the "Content type" result and click "Add and configure filter criteria" 14.
-    a. on the "Configure filter criterion: Content: Content type" overlay, click the checkbox for "Expose this filter to visitors, to allow them to change it"
-    b. click the "Is not one of" radio button under "Operator"
+21. click the gear icon on the block you placed
-    c. click the "Links" checkbox under "Content types"
+22. click the "DISPLAY TITLE" checkbox to de-select it
+23. click "Update"
-    d. click the "Expose operator" checkbox
+24. click "Save" in the Panelizer menu
-    e. click "Apply"
-15. Verify the results in "Preview"
+24. view the block on the page

+*Note: there are additional steps in the video tutorial to filter views with multiple tags and adding new blocks to the same Content Page.
+Watch the video to see these additional options.*